xlladdins/xll24/README.md

 [Microsoft Excel C SDK](https://learn.microsoft.com/en-us/office/client-developer/excel/welcome-to-the-excel-software-development-kit), It provides the highest possible performance for integrating C, C++, and even Fortran into Excel.
-VBA, C# VSTO, and JavaScript require data to be marshalled into their world and then copied back to native Excel.
+VBA, C#, and JavaScript require data to be marshalled into their world and then copied back to native Excel.

 There is a reason why many companies don't use the ancient Microsoft Excel C SDK.